Road trips are fun, and air travel is fast, but taking a train ride is a once-in-the-life-time experience on your

 Reviews and pictures: You can read reviews and check photos of train services with Baolau, 12go.asia

 b) At the train station

 You can also buy train tickets at the station.
 However, it can be a bit difficult and time-consuming.
 Thus, we recommend purchasing online with Baolau, 12go.asia or Dsvn.vn

-Although the government runs all railways, private railway companies are allowed to furnish and provide luxury cars which are attached to the state cars.
+Although the government runs all railways, private railway companies are allowed to furnish and provide luxury cars that are attached to the state cars.
 You can find several private train companies from Hanoi to Lao Cai.

 Often there is a delay, and it can take up to a few hours.
 Therefore, you should not plan your flight without a significant break between train arrival and your next departure.